vivocha/ps-app/README.md

 This custom action has been developed for **Smile.CX Gaia** to let [Rocket.Chat](https://www.rocket.chat/) change the agent details via Vivocha Bot SDK.

-You should send a message like the following:
+You should send a message like the following.

 ```javascript
 {